mqtthiqs/at-doc/docs/modules/play.md

 - **Position:** Center position of the playback region.
 - **Duration:** Duration of the playback region in percentage of the total file length.
-- **Spread:** Channel-locality of each playhead.
-At 0%, each playhead processes only the channels it is assigned to (see the global [Spread](../atelier/multichannel.md#spread) section); at 100%, each playhead processes all channels in parallel (multi-mono).
+- **Spread:** Channel-locality of each play head.
+At 0%, each play head reads only the channels it is assigned to (see the global [Spread](../atelier/multichannel.md#spread) section); at 100%, each play head reads all channels in parallel (multi-mono).
 - **Gain:** Output gain of all playheads.
 Combined with the gain of playhead.
 - **Fade:** Combined length of the fade-in and fade-out envelope.
 In loop mode it determines the cross fade time.
 - **Slant:** Distribution of fade time between fade in and fade out.
 At 0% the attack is instant and the entire time is used for the fade out; at 50% the envelope is symmetric; at 100% the envelope is slanted towards the right.